Mária Széchy: Role in literature

-Role in the magnate conspiracy
+Role in the magnate conspiracy and widowhood

 The second half of the 17th century was turbulent in Hungary.
-Ottoman occupation had devastated the population and the economy; Catholics and Protestants (the latter were then the majority of Hungarians) were at odds with each other.
-Following the Thirty Years' War, royal power was strengthened in Europe.
-The Habsburgs decided to decrease the political privileges and power of the Hungarian nobility.
+Ottoman occupation had devastated the population and the economy; Catholics and Protestants (the latter being the majority, but the former being the king's religion) were in constant conflict.
+Following the Thirty Years' War, royal power was strengthened in Europe, so the Habsburgs decided to decrease the political privileges of the Hungarian nobility.
 In 1663, Wesselényi called people to arms against the Ottomans.
-The army was gathering slowly despite his speeches and treaths, and the Viennese court signed the Peace of Vasvár in 1664, seen as disgraceful by Hungarians.
-Wesselényi was caught between the court and the nobility, and, as he could not reconcile the two, he decided to head the magnate conspiracy.
+The army was gathering slowly despite his speeches and treaths, and in the meantime, the Viennese court signed the Peace of Vasvár in 1664, seen as disgraceful by Hungarians.
+Wesselényi was caught between the court and the nobility, and, as he could not reconcile them, he decided to head the magnate conspiracy.

-Széchy's main task was to keep her tired husband on the side of the rebels and to facilitate communications.
+Széchy's main task was to keep her tired, ailing husband on the side of the rebels and to facilitate communications.
 She relayed letters and organised personal meetings.
-In the autumn of 1666, the Wesselényis went to Vienna for the wedding of Leopold I and Margaret Theresa of Spain.
+In autumn 1666, the Wesselényis went to Vienna for the wedding of Leopold I and Margaret Theresa of Spain.
 There, Széchy made a pact of mutual support with her cousin Ferenc III Nádasdy, who had been her husband' enemy and spread rumours about her to undermine him.

 Wesselényi had been ill since early 1666, but briefly recovered.
 On 31 January 1667, he suffered from attacks of asphyxiation.
 At the end of February, he was feeling better and worked with his wife on the conspiracy.
-On 14 March, he signed his will, naming Széchy as his sole heir.
-Saying that no one but his son László could challenge Széchy's rights, he cursed him in case he ‘hurt [her] under any pretense’.
-The revolting nobles convened in the Wesselényi house in Besztercebánya (today Banská Bystrica, Slovakia), where their meetings were led by Széchy.
+On 14 March, he signed his will, naming Széchy as his sole heir, placing his son László under a curse in case he “hurt [her] under any pretense”.
+The revolting nobles convened in the Wesselényi house in Besztercebánya (today Banská Bystrica, Slovakia), where their meetings were led by Széchy in place of her bedridden husband.

-On 27 March 1667, Wesselényi died.
-Széchy arranged a simple funeral according to Wesselényi's wishes.
-As the Viennese court had not yet learnt of the conspiracy, King Leopold assured Széchy of his protection.
-He ordered courts to postpone any lawsuits against the Wesselényi estate for three years.
+On 27 March 1667, Ferenc Wesselényi died.
+Széchy arranged a simple funeral according to his wishes.
+As the Viennese court had not yet learnt of the conspiracy, Emperor-King Leopold assured Széchy of his protection and ordered courts to postpone any lawsuits against the Wesselényi estate for three years.
 After her husband died, as a woman, Széchy could no longer take a leading role in the conspiracy.
-As she was hoping to sell her lands to leaders of the uprising, she could not sever her ties either.
+However, because she was planning to sell her lands to leaders of the conspiracy, she could not sever her ties either.
 She continued to provide them with her network and host their meetings.